February/ March 2020 Ohio Schools

 Participating attorneys are located throughout the state; therefore, you are not limited to the attorneys closest to you.
 Download a list of participating attorneys by county.

-* The discounted program rate does not apply to the defense of criminal violations (other than the traffic matters), as well as business dealings and tax matters.
+* The discounted program rate does not apply to the defense of criminal violations (other than the traffic matters), business dealings or tax matters.

 2019-2020 OEA Member Resource Guide